-Whidbey Island Water Systems Assocation hosts quarterly Member Meetings which are open to the public.
+Whidbey Island Water Systems Association hosts quarterly Member Meetings which are open to the public.
 Typically the Member Meetings are held in March, June, September and December, with the December meeting designated as the Annual Meeting for budget approval, director elections and other formal business.
-Only WIWSA members are able to vote on motions at the quarterly and annual meeting.
+Only WIWSA members are able to vote on motions at the quarterly and annual meetings.

 Upcoming Events